Calcot Lease Extension - Free Consultation

 Increase your lease and increase your Calcot property value

-It is generally accepted that a residential leasehold with over one hundred years unexpired lease term is worth approximately the equivalent as a freehold.
-Where an further ninety years added to any lease with more than 35 years left, the premises will be equivalent in value to a freehold for decades to come.
+It is generally accepted that a property with over 100 years remaining is worth approximately the same as a freehold.
+Where an further ninety years added to any lease with more than 30 years unexpired, the residence will be equivalent in value to a freehold for many years ahead.

 Lender Requirement